 Learning faster is not about taking more courses or consuming more information.
 It’s about have better connections.
 In my PKM workshops, we start by mapping our knowledge networks, as it is important to understand the makeup of our sources of knowledge.
 If our networks lack diversity, we may suffer from the effects of group think or experience an echo chamber of opinion.
 My experience in running these workshops is that the concepts are simple to understand but the practices are difficult to make into habits.
 PKM is not a tool set, it is a discipline.
 It takes time, feedback, reflection, and active practice to master.

-For organizations to meet the challenges described by John Hagel in the Big Shift, they need to switch from short-term to long-term thinking about learning.
+For organizations to meet the challenges described in The Big Shift, they need to switch from short-term to long-term thinking about learning.
 Executives have to understand that learning is not something to get.
 People need time to master PKM skills but they cannot do this in an organization where mistakes are not tolerated.
 People need to be able to share openly and this may work against existing performance management systems, most of which should be put in the trash anyway.

 Yes we can figure out how to learn faster.